BARCELONA ON A PLATE 🍽️

 food&drink4

-A prawn skewer served on crispy toasted bread with butter and sea salt flakes.
-We ordered four!
+A prawn skewer served on lush crispy bread* with butter and sea salt flakes.
+The picture shows 4 portions.

 food&drink19